PrefectHQ/prefect/src/prefect/orion/database/migrations/MIGRATION-NOTES.md

 This gives us a history of changes and will create merge conflicts if two migrations are made at once, flagging situations where a branch needs to be updated before merging.

-# Add on-delete behavior to Artifact foreign key constraints
+# Remove Artifact foreign keys
 SQLite: `8d148e44e669`
 Postgres: `cfdfec5d7557`